AmokSolderer/APC/DOC/PinMameSounds.md

 Before that, renaming and postprocessing of the files is required.
 This could be performed with an automatic renaming tool ( eg. Bulk Rename Utility https://www.bulkrenameutility.co.uk).
 The sound files need to be changed to '00_XX.wav' with XX in hexadecimal format, and the music files to '01_XX.wav' accordingly.

-The next step is postprocessing in an audio tool like e.g. audacity (http://www.audacity.com).
+The next step is postprocessing in an audio tool like e.g. [Audacity](https://www.audacityteam.org/).
 With audacity nearly every operation can be batch processed.
 This is very handy to change the relative volume of music files or/and sound files with a single mouse click.
 It also can be used to automize a time series of 'F5' exported soundfiles.
 Eg. if the 'F5' method is used to record the sounds 0x00-0x0F into a single sound file, the sounds can be threshold-level detected by audacity and saved automatically.
 This can be achieved by inserting the following commands into the macro queue: